kanmaytacker/fundamentals/database/notes/05-sql-primer-worksheet.md

     ```sql

     ```
-20. Get all students in Jhansi and London
+20. Get all students from Jhansi and London

     ```sql